San Francisco floats ban on e-cigarettes pending US review

 The city has often been on the forefront in passing liberal social policies that clash with business interests, whether it’s banning single-use plastic bags or the sale of fur products.

-The FDA did not respond to an email requesting comment on the letter from the three cities.
+The FDA declined immediate comment on the letter from the three cities.

 Manufacturers were supposed to submit most products for review by August 2018, but FDA Commissioner Scott Gottlieb in 2017 delayed the deadline until 2022.
 He said at the time that both the agency and the industry needed more time to prepare.